nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 Nuxeo Platform LTS2021 artefacts are **private**.
 Consequently, you'll need to create a support ticket to ask access to the Nuxeo Central Repository, https://packages.nuxeo.com/.

-Once your Okta account is assigned the “**Sonatype Nexus**“ application, go to https://nuxeo-nos-admin.okta.com/ and click on the application.
-You should then connect to packages using the “single sign-on” feature and then click on its username to generate a user token.
+Once your Okta account is assigned the “**Sonatype Nexus**“ application, go to  https://auth.nuxeo.com and click on the application.
+You should then connect to packages using the “single sign-on” feature and then:
+- click on its username
+- click on User Token menu
+- push the button "Access user token" to generate a token to download the artifacts from Maven

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/CORG/Maven Usage/user-token-maven.png